-1.01 This section provides a general description of common audible signaling arrangements, especially those using diode matrix or signal control relays, and describes the need and use of the 141A protector.
+1.01 This section provides a general description of common audible signaling arrangements, especially those using diode matrix or signal control relays.
+It also describes the need and use of the 141A protector and 840A diode assembly.

-- 1.02 This section is reissued to provide information on the 141A protector. - 1.03 Common audible signaling provides for: - Signaling one station from more than one CO, Centrex, PBX, or intercom line. - Signaling more than one station from one CO, Centrex, PBX, or intercom line. - Signaling combinations of the above arrangements.
-With these combinations, a diode matrix or signal control relay is required.
+1.02 This section is reissued to:

+- Add information that the 446F diode is replaced by the 533F diode or equivalent - Correct minor errors in text - Change Fig. 7 to add designation on 840A diode. - 1.03 Common audible signaling provides for: - Signaling one station from more than one CO, Centrex, PBX, or intercom line - Signaling more than one station from one CO, Centrex, PBX, or intercom line - Signaling combinations of the previous arrangements (with these combinations, a diode matrix or signal control relay is required).

-1.04 Common audible signaling arrangements, which utilize a local frequency generator (110 volts, 30 Hz) for operating ringers, can be subjected to voltage spikes of sufficient amplitude to damage KTUs and/or blow fuses.
+1.04 Common audible signaling arrangements, which utilize a local frequency generator (110 volts, 30 Hz) for operating ringers, can be subjected to voltage spikes of sufficient amplitude to damage key telephone units (KTUs) and/or blow fuses.
 Depending on the phase of the current through the ringer when the current is interrupted, voltage spikes of either polarity can appear on the RC lead.

-1.05 To protect against these ringer transients, a 141A protector is connected between the B1 and R1 terminals in the station cable to each ringer.4 diode CR1.
-Diode CR1 allows the positive components of the ac signal to operate the common audible signal.
-Diode CR2 isolates line circuit 2 from this signal.
-A call on line 2 will result in relay R in line circuit 2 operating and applying the ac signal via CR2.
+1.05 To protect against these ringer transients, a 141A protector is connected between the B1 and R1 terminals in the station cable to each ringer.